-Any exception to the directive on credit facilities to clients must be approved by the Group Credit Committee or the Board of Partners.
+Any exception to the directive on "Credit to Clients" must be approved by the Group Credit Committee or the Board of Partners.
 Documentation must be held to enable the Bank to realise the assets without the cooperation of the asset owner.